Krajcara/Krajcara-Admin/README.md

 - **Profile → Active sessions** — device type, IP, last seen, terminate individual or all other sessions
 - Expired sessions cleaned up hourly

-### Phase 15 — Faza A: Encryption of sensitive fields
+### Phase 15 — Faza A: Reverted
-- New `encryptionService.js` — AES-256-GCM, key derived from `APP_SECRET`
-- Auto-migration on startup encrypts all existing plain-text values
-- Encrypted fields: SSH passwords/keys, WinRM passwords, licence passwords, Entra client secrets, SNMP passwords, DNS API keys, Proxmox/Cloudflare/M365/SMTP tokens in settings
-- Format in DB: `enc:v1:<base64>` — backward compatible with plain-text values
+- Encryption of sensitive fields was implemented and later reverted
+- All sensitive values stored as plain text (application is intended for local/internal use only)

 ### Phase 14 — Faza C: Backup v2
 - Backup now downloads a **ZIP** file containing `krajcara-admin.db` + `env.enc` (AES-256-GCM encrypted `.env`)